 - Add apples, tomatoes, bay leaves, salt, and pepper to the pot and stir to combine.

-- Remove pot from heat and remove the bay leaves.
+- Remove pot from heat.
+Remove and discard the bay leaves.

-- Taste soup and add seasoning if necessary.
+- Taste soup and add salt if necessary.